5ammiches/sammi-blog/content/posts/2024-11-03-getting-started-with-typescript.md

 ---
-title: "Getting Started with TypeScript"
+title: Getting Started with TypeScript
 date: 2024-11-03
-tags: ["typescript", "javascript", "types"]
+tags:
+  - typescript
+  - javascript
+  - types
-categories: ["Development"]
+categories:
+  - Development
-draft: false
+draft: true
-description: "A comprehensive guide to getting started with TypeScript and why it's essential for modern JavaScript development."
+description: A comprehensive guide to getting started with TypeScript and why it's essential for modern JavaScript development.
 ---

 <!--# Getting Started with TypeScript-->